 8. Patience and self-love go a long way in helping resolve trauma

 Experiencing or witnessing a traumatic event is likely to develop a fear, threat and make the person feel extremely overwhelmed.
 The risk factors associated with it can also depend on severity, proximity and the frequent exposure of the traumatic event.
 If trauma is unresolved, it may interfere with the daily functioning of the person.
 It is important that the person is given some time to mourn, breathe and react to the loss as it is a natural process.
 It is normal to experience such emotions and reactions given the nature of the event.
 As healing takes time, one needs to be patient and allow some time without being harsh on oneself.
 Having an open discussion, letting your emotions out can also help, instead of avoiding addressing the concern.
 It is better that you keep yourself occupied and involved as much as you can in other things, however, do not pressure yourself into something.
+Be more mindful of your own thoughts as many personal habits can be more damaging.
+Here are a few habits that can drain your energy.

 For people who are around the individual experiencing any traumatic event or is trying to deal with it, they can help in three ways: